vinceskahan/docs/files/lvm/add-lv-centos7.md

     Information: You may need to update /etc/fstab.

-Notice that that parted aligned the partitions optimally, so there is a little free space unused as a result.
+Notice that parted aligned the partitions optimally, so there is a little free space unused as a result.

     root@nuc ~ $ parted /dev/sda print free
     Model: ATA WDC WD10JFCX-68N (scsi)